GiuranRadu/GiuranRadu/README.md

 Passionate | Organized | Analytical
 -----------------------------------

-🔹I am currently a Frontend Developer at SecretCode and a Trainer Assistant at NewTech Academy.
+🔹I am currently a E-commerce Developer & Web Administrator at SC POLI GUN SRL and a Trainer Assistant at NewTech Academy.

 🔹In my role, I focus on creating and maintaining high-quality web applications.